-About an hour and a half later, we began reaching one of the three things for which the Douro Vally is justly famous: Its absolutely fabulous views, with steep, terraced mountains rising from the river, densely planted with grapes and pocked by occasional homes, towns, family wineries and large Port Lodges, such as those from Sandaman, Croft and Ferriera.
+About an hour and a half later, we began reaching one of the three things for which the Douro Vally is justly famous: its absolutely fabulous views.
+The steep terraced mountains rise from the river.
+They are densely planted with grapes and pocked by occasional homes, towns, family wineries, and large port lodges, such as those from Sandaman, Croft, and Ferriera.
 The mountains were so steeply terraced, that many could accommodate only two or three rows of vines.
-And to make the views all the more stunning, we were there in late October, when the leaves were turning multiple shades of yellow, orange and red.
+And to make the views all the more stunning, we were there in late October when the leaves were turning multiple shades of yellow, orange, and red.

-The sightseeing component of the tour took us through the valley’s first two towns (Peso de Regua and then Pinhao), the latter from which we boarded a modern replica of the shallow-bottomed Rabelo boats (that Joyce and Tom piloted part of the way—including under some of the river’s famous bridges) that used to brave the hazardous, pre-dammed river to carry their precious cargo of Port wine barrels to the warehouses of Gaia (in present-day Porto) where they would aged before being shipped to their ultimate destination in England.
+The sightseeing component of the tour took us through Peso de Regua and then Pinhao.
+In Pinhao, we boarded a modern replica of the shallow-bottomed Rabelo boats (that we were allowed to pilot part of the way—including under some of the river’s famous bridges).
+These boats used to brave the hazardous, pre-dammed river to carry their precious cargo of Port wine barrels to the warehouses of Gaia (present day Porto).
+Once there they would be aged before being shipped to their ultimate destination in England.

 The sights, however, did not end with the views.
-The interior of the Pintao train station is covered with 1857 tiles that tell the history of the valley.
-And then there was lunch at Restaurant Sabores, high on a hill with a view over the river valley, that provided salad, salmon and chicken (all very good) and pork (not especially memorable) followed by a delicious sponge cake soaked in port.
-And this with the restaurant’s own private-labeled Douro Valley white and red wines.
+The interior of the Pintao train station is covered with 1857 tiles that tell the valley’s history.
+And then there was lunch at Restaurant Sabores, high on a hill with a view over the river valley.
+Our lunch included salad, salmon and chicken (all very good), and pork (not especially memorable) followed by a delicious Port-soaked sponge cake.
+The restaurant’s own private-labeled Douro Valley white and red wines accompanied our meal.

 Douro Valley Wines